-5 Common Hearing Aid Problems and How To Fix ItPublished On: 14th October 2018
+5 Common Hearing Aid Problems and How To Fix ThemPublished On: 18th January 2019

 You know that feeling when you open the water tap, and there’s no water, or the power goes out for no reason?
 What happened?
 What’s wrong?
 It worked just a few seconds ago… How am I going to…That surprised, helplessness, not knowing what caused this crisis, is how someone with hearing loss feels when there is a problem with the sound amplified through the hearing aids.